 Here is a photo with the hood open showing the fuel injected engines.

 1989 was the 25th anniversary of the Mustang and we bought a GT convertible.
 The car was to be my wife's so the salesman assumed she would want an automatic...he was soon set straight that was not the case when she said a car like this should have a manual shift.
-We kept the car 21 tears and ended up selling it to a friend's son who had been wanting to buy it for years.
+We kept the car 21 years and ended up selling it to a friend's son who had been wanting to buy it for years.
 He promised he would take good care of it...two years later he came back in town and the car looked like it had been in the demolishing derby which made me sick.

 Maybe we're talking about the same thing, SSP was a package of both upgrades and deletions for weight.